-Benefits accrued by participants under the Chevron Phillips Chemical LP 401(k) Savings and Profit-Sharing Plan ("Savings Plan") can be considered divisible property by a court in a divorce, child support or similar proceeding.
+Benefits accrued by participants under the Chevron Phillips Chemical LP 401(k) Savings and Profit-Sharing Plan ("Savings Plan") or the Chevron Phillips Chemical LP Retirement Plan ("Retirement Plan") can be considered divisible property by a court in a divorce, child support or similar proceeding.

-In order for a participant's spouse, former spouse or dependent ("Alternate Payee") to receive a portion (or all) of a participant's benefits in the Savings Plan for the satisfaction of marital property rights, alimony or child support, a Domestic Relations Order ("DRO" or "Order") must first be issued by the court.
+In order for a participant's spouse, former spouse or dependent ("Alternate Payee") to receive a portion (or all) of a participant's benefits in the Savings Plan or Retirement Plan for the satisfaction of marital property rights, alimony or child support, a Domestic Relations Order ("DRO" or "Order") must first be issued by the court.
 For an Order to be effective it must meet certain requirements under the Internal Revenue Code and ERISA (i.e., it must be "Qualified").